IAmBaut/ArduinoToneComposer/README.md

 | Sweet Child o' Mine (intro) | -64,200,1,1+15,27,22,20,32,22,31,22,15,27,22,20,32,22,31,22,17,27,22,20,32,22,31,22,17,27,22,20,32,22,31,22,20,27,22,20,32,22,31,22,20,27,22,20,32,22,31,22,15,27,22,20,32,22,31,22,15,27,22,20,32,22,31,22- |
 | Ode to Joy | -15,200,0,0+17,17,18,20,20,18,17,15,13,13,15,17,17,15,15- |
 | Smoke on the water (barely)  | -17,300,1,1+15,18,20,20,15,18,21,20,20,15,18,20,20,18,18,15,15- |

+## Local hosting & modification

+You can backup this repo by cloning it.
+The two .html files in the repo can be used to locally host your own instance of the webapp, so you can use it offline as well.
+To do so, just open the .html file of your choice with the browser of your choice.
+Remember that the same rules apply: You need to have JavaScript enabled for it to work.

+There's two files in the repo:

+* ArduinoToneComposer_optimized.html

+Which is a version where the code was optimized (mostly to reduce bandwidth usage when accessing the live website online, but also to run more efficiently) by the [Closure Compiler](https://github.com/google/closure-compiler).

+* ArduinoToneComposer_unoptimized.html

+Which is the same code, but not optimized.
+It is easier to read, has comments (albeit few) and is easier to modify.

+Note that the logic behind the webapp is not very optimized.
+Basically the whole canvas is redrawn every time an update on it happens instead of simply clearing and redrawing the areas with change.
+Given how small this webapp is this seemed more effort to implement than it would be worth.